 If you are attending the International Conference in DC., follow these instructions for how to prepare your out-of-district letters to be exchanged for delivery during Lobby Day.

-Tally up all letters being delivered and submit a field report to track the number of letters being submitted.
+Tally up all letters being delivered and log your action via the Action Tracker to track the number of letters being submitted.